 Rhodesgrass Mealybugs in Turf

-This mealybug is sporadic and much more common in the Gulf states and lower tier states.
+The rhodesgrass mealybug, Antonina graminis: is a sporadic pest in North Carolina and is much more common in the Gulf states and lower tier states.
 It has a wide range of host grasses, however.
 Bermudagrass, St. Augustinegrass, tall fescue, and centipedegrass can be seriously injured.
 Mealybugs typically feed under leaf sheaths, on nodes, or in the crowns.
 They feed on plant sap with piercing-sucking mouthparts and disrupt the plant's vascular system which will interfere with water and nutrient uptake resulting in discoloration and wilt.
 Damage may be most noticeable during periods of drought or stress.

 Stunting, thinning, and death may result in a heavy infestation.
 Masses of waxy, white secretions may be noticed along with possible honeydew and sooty mold.
 Mealybug damage is often heaviest in sunny locations during hot, dry periods.
 It is an infrequent pest in North Carolina.